top of page

 Bryce Canyon National Park

-Sunset Point and Sunrise Point: Hoodoos- what are they?
-Nicknamed “fairy chimneys,” these unearthly spires of rocks draw over 2 million visitors a year.
-For the best views of Bryce Canyon’s hoodoos, visit Sunset Point and Sunrise Point.
-These overlooks are easily accessible from their parking lots.
-Despite their names, both viewpoints are worth visiting any time of the day.
+Sunset Point: Hoodoos... what are they?
+Nicknamed “fairy chimneys,” these unique spires of rocks draw over 2 million visitors a year.
+Visit Sunset Point for the best view of the park’s hoodoos.

 sunset point sunrise point bryce canyon national park hoodoos amphitheatre